dalynsw/bustake-site/docs/example-account.md

  - line 9 changing password in emphasis
  - Line 12, is an `audio` statement, which creates an audio object.
 The name is `main_menu`, and the content of tts comes from the string object value above.
  - Line 13, is an `audio` statement, which creates an audio object.
 The name is `no_input`, and the content of tts is a string object value.
  - Line 14, is an `audio` statement, which creates an audio object.
+The name is `no_match`, and the content of tts is a string object value.
-The name is wrong_option, and the content of tts is a string object value.
+ - Line 15, is an `audio` statement, which creates an audio object.
+The name is `wrong_option`, and the content of tts is a string object value.
- - Line 15, is an `ivr` statement, which creates an `ivr` object with the name `main_menu`.
+ - Line 16, is an `ivr` statement, which creates an `ivr` object with the name `main_menu`.
+The `audioRef` of the `ivr` will be played first.
+The `audioNoInputRef` of the `ivr` will be played when no inputs.
+The `audioNoMatchRef` of the `ivr` will be played when inputs not matching.
+The`numDigits` is the number of `dtmf` entered expecting.
  - line 17, is a `play_ivr` statement that plays the `ivr` object whose name is `main_menu`.
-The `audio` object specified by the `audioRef` of the `ivr` will be played first.
-If the user has no input, the `no_input` audio will be played, expecting the user to enter a number from the keyboard. `ivr` is played twice at most.
-Wait up to 10 seconds for each input
+The `noInputCount` is the number of loop of the `ivr` when no inputs occurs.
+The `noMatchCount` is the number of loop of the `ivr` when no matching occurs.
+The `timeout` is the Waitting time which is 10 seconds for waiting the inputs.
  - line 19-34 is a `switch case` statement
  - The line 19 `switch statement` will detect the value of a built-in string object `GATHER_DIGITS`, which comes from the result of the above `play_ivr` statement.
  - Line 20-22, check whether the value of `GATHER DIGITS` is equal to the string `'1'`, if so, run this `case` statement.
 Line 21 is `redirect` to the `regsiter.bus` script